hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     4. specify a <span style="color: #bb6600;">location</span> to apply the policy: `service-policy global_policy global` for global config

-- Cisco Secure Firewall Management Center
+- Cisco Secure Firewall Management Center (FMC)
-  - formerly Firepower Management Center (FMC)
   - provide <span style="color: #bb6600;">centralized</span>, integrated, and streamlined management
   - an integrated suite of network security and traffic management products
   - deployed either on purpose-built platforms or as a software solution